jasonatepaint/cognito-identity-broker-web/client-app/README.md

    npm run dev
    ```
 3. Start the [SSO Broker](../sso-broker) App
-4. Navigate to the Client App:  http://localhost:3001
+4. Navigate to the Client App:  `http://localhost:3001`

-   Your first visit will result in a redirect to the SSO Broker (http://localhost:3000).
-The redirected URL will have a
-   long querystring that includes the following attributes:
+   Your first visit will result in a redirect to the SSO Broker `http://localhost:3000`.
+The redirected URL will have a long querystring which informs the broker how to process the request.
+It will include the following attributes:
      - `clientId` -- The client app's unique ID
      - `redirectUri` -- The registered redirectUri for the client app.
 This is where the broker will redirect back
      - `codeChallenge` -- A calculated hash value that will be later used to verify the code flow process when the client exchanges the `code` for tokens
      - `state` -- This will be a Base64 encoded JSON string of anything the client wants to pass along (including a `referrer` url, which is automatically added)

+---

+## Using the Client App
+The purpose of this example app is to demonstrate how the [Cognito Identity Broker](https://github.com/jasonatepaint/cognito-identity-broker) API, the [SSO Broker](../sso-broker) App, and the [SSO Client Library](https://github.com/jasonatepaint/cognito-sso-client) work in coordination to facilitate the client application authentication process.

+The app can be used to test the following functions:

+* **_Authenticate_** -- checks with the SSO Broker and authenticates.
+* **_Logout_** -- Logs the user out of both the Client and the SSO Broker.
+If `Redirect to Login` is checked, the user will be redirected to the broker to login again.
+* **_Refresh Tokens_** -- This uses the user's `refreshToken` on the client app to request new `id` and `access` tokens.

 <img src="../docs/client-app.png" alt="Client Application" width="1024">

 ---

 ## How it works